a7med3del1973/TukRide-App/README.md

 # TukRide

-TukRide is a booking mobile app built using MongoDB, Express.js, Flutter, and Node.js.
+TukRide is a booking mobile app built using MongoDB, Express.js, and Node.js.
 This project aims to provide a convenient and efficient solution for users to book taxis online and for drivers to manage their bookings effectively.

 ## Table of Contents